 At first, the MacDonalds were suspicious but they assured them that they were on their way to Glengarry to forcefully collect unpaid taxes.
 Their story sounded plausible and as the weather declined, the soldiers were billeted throughout the glen in the clans-folk’s homes.
 Highland hospitality was a thing of great honour.
 Once someone was taken under your roof, your friendship was sealed.
 For two weeks the clans-folk and soldiers lived together.

 On the night of the 12th an order was sent from Major Duncanson to Glenlyon:

 “You are hereby ordered to fall upon the rebels, the MacDonalds of Glencoe and put all to the sword under seventy.
 You are to have special care that the old fox and his sons do upon no account escape your hands.”

-The exact time for the killing to begin was given: 5am, some two hours before Duncanson and Hamilton were to arrive, thus insuring that the dirty work would be done by a Campbell.
+The exact time for the killing to begin was given: 5 am, some two hours before Duncanson and Hamilton were to arrive, thus ensuring that the dirty work would be done by a Campbell.

 Before nightfall on the 13th February, some of the survivors ventured down from the mountains to bury their dead.
 The clan chief and his close family were taken to the MacDonald burial ground, the island of Eileen Munde on Loch Leven.
 Others were buried in and around the glen.

 Dalrymple, when he heard the news that the massacre had not been complete, that two of the ‘old fox’s’ sons still lived, was livid.
 He wanted to prove to the king that he was the man to control the Highlanders.
 He wrote letters ordering that the survivors be hunted down, sent to the plantations or killed.
 His orders were never carried out.
 His vengeful, unrepentant attitude was not shared by others, who were horrified at what had happened.